dfinity/sdk/docs/concepts/pull-dependencies.md

 1. resolve the dependency graph by fetching `dfx:deps` metadata recursively;
 2. download wasm of all direct and indirect dependencies from `dfx:wasm_url` into shared cache;
-3. hash check the downloaded wasm against `dfx:wasm_hash` metadata or the hash of the mainnet running canister;
+3. verify the hash of the downloaded wasm against `dfx:wasm_hash` metadata or the hash of the canister deployed on mainnet;
 4. extract `candid:args`, `candid:service`, `dfx:init` from the downloaded wasm;
 5. create `deps/` folder in project root;
 6. save `candid:service` of direct dependencies as `deps/<NAME>.did`;